Resilient Rover, LLC

 i.
 Client agrees to indemnify, defend, and hold harmless Trainer, its agents, and employees against any and all third-party claims, damages, or liabilities (including attorney’s fees) arising from the Dog’s actions, whether occurring on or off Trainer’s premises.

 e.
-Bite Incidents & Reporting
+Bite Incidents, Reporting & Cooperation

 f.
 Trainer Injury / Assumption of Risk Reversal